top of page

 The leap from high school to college can be daunting for any young adult, but for autistic learners, adapting to new environments, expectations, pace, responsibilities, and social landscape poses unique challenges that require thoughtful preparation.
 As the parent of a college-bound autistic teen, you want to set your child up to thrive during this major life transition.

-In this post we’ll share strategies on how to help prepare your high school student to navigate some of the challenges they may face in college.
-With some planning and partnership, your autistic student can gain necessary tools to navigate this exciting next chapter.
+In this post, we’ll share strategies on how to help prepare your high school student to navigate some of the challenges they may face in college.
+With some planning and partnership, your autistic student can gain the necessary tools to navigate this exciting next chapter.

 1. Social Isolation